 [Media prompt] Five EU countries face court action if they don't take steps to reduce dangerously high nitrogen dioxide pollution [which is] responsible for more than 10,000 premature deaths in Germany in a single year.

-“It was only after the so-called ‘Final Warning Letter’ from the commissars in Brussels that scientists were able to take start developing counter-measures to reduce nitrogen dioxide levels.
+“It was only after the so-called ‘Final Warning Letter’ from the commissars in Brussels that scientists were able to develop counter-measures to reduce nitrogen dioxide levels.
 This was back in 2017.”

 Professor Müller took a sip from his water bottle, and as he screwed the lid on said, “Most of you weren’t even born by then.”